j801h/j801h.github.io/_projects/fea.md

 ### Summary

 Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers, by dividing them into smaller elements.
-By solving time-dependent governing equations and applying boundary conditions, FEA can model transient conditions and provide insights into temperature profiles, pressure drop, heat transfer rates, and potential hotspots or areas of high stress.
+By solving time-dependent governing equations and applying boundary conditions, FEA can model transient conditions and provide insights into temperature profiles, pressure drops, heat transfer rates, and potential hotspots or areas of high stress.

-To that end, I have sourced a CAD file for a shell-and-tube heat exchanger, developed mesh representations for the exchanger's flow regions, and have simulated and visualized a steady-state flow condition for the exchanger.
-I have also experimented with various fluid dynamics solvers within the openFOAM library, and have settled on teh chtMultiRegionFoam solver for this project.
-Further, I have successfully staged and simulated a case-study for an HX that I found hidden in the openFOAM source code (animation shown above; details below).
+In this project, I aim to create a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors for shell-and-tube heat exchangers.
+I will use these models to develop and leverage rigorous design insights.

-My ultimate goal here is to develop a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors.
+To achieve this, I have sourced a CAD file for a shell-and-tube heat exchanger and developed mesh representations for the exchanger's flow regions.
+I have simulated and visualized steady-state flow conditions and experimented with various fluid dynamics solvers within the openFOAM library, ultimately selecting the chtMultiRegionFoam solver for this project.
+Additionally, I have successfully staged and simulated a case study for a heat exchanger found in the openFOAM source code (animation shown above; details below).

-As I make more progress, I will provide detailed updates and welcome any ideas for improving this strategy or generalizing it for wider applications in digital twin simulation technology.
+As I continue to make progress, I will provide detailed updates and welcome any ideas for improving this strategy or generalizing it for wider applications in digital twin simulation technology.

 ### The Quick Take-Away
 This project demonstrates my ability to tackle complex engineering challenges and optimize performance in critical systems.
 By modeling transient conditions and extracting valuable insights from complex simulation behaviors, this project highlights my proficiency in leveraging computational techniques to enhance the efficiency and reliability of process designs.